 Lubes like these are waterproof substances applied to the moving parts of a bike to reduce friction as bike chains move between the cogs and cassettes of bike gears.
 Lubes also provide rust protection and water repelling features for the gears and chain.

-Make sure to also have a look at our ultimate list of mountain bike chain lube alternatives for some additional ideas.
+You might also find interest in learning the differences between mountain bike wax vs. chain lube.
+Be sure to read our related article to fin out more.
+Also, make sure to have a look at our ultimate list of mountain bike chain lube alternatives for some additional ideas.